DhruvShah28/http5114/README.md

 >[!NOTE]
 >Git is platform where you can store, share, and work together with others to write code

+Sometimes you need to check the version of your git-cli if there are some errors while using CLI for git
 ```git
 git --version
 ```